Top 7 things to consider before buying an Electric Vehicle

 Upfront cost and incentives

 EVs are generally more expensive than traditional gasoline vehicles.
 The upfront cost of an EV is often a significant barrier for many potential buyers.
 However, there are incentives available that can offset the cost.
-Governments, state and local municipalities, and some utility companies offer tax credits, rebates, or discounts on electricity rates for EV owners.
+Governments, state and local municipalities, and some utility companies offer tax credits, rebates, or discounts on electricity rates for.
 So, it's important to research the incentives available in your area to ensure you get the best deal.

 EVs require less maintenance than traditional gasoline vehicles because they have fewer moving parts.
 However, they still need maintenance.
 For example, tire rotations, brake pad replacements, and battery maintenance.
 EV batteries require less maintenance than traditional vehicle engines but may need periodic checks for optimum performance.
 It's essential to research the maintenance costs of the specific EV model you're considering to ensure you can afford its upkeep.